DieselNet Technology Guide » Measurement of Emissions » Particulate Matter

 Please log in to view the complete version of this paper.

-Collecting techniques of PM analysis are defined as those where particles are first deposited in or on a filter—a task performed by the sampling system—and then analyzed.
-A sample of gas, typically from the dilution tunnel, is drawn through a high efficiency (99%+) filter element.
-Teflon-coated fiberglass is an example of commonly used filter media.
+A sample of gas from the dilution tunnel is drawn through a high efficiency (99%+) filter element.
+Commonly used filter media include polytetrafluoroethylene (PTFE or Teflon) coated borosilicate fiberglass filters or polytetrafluoroethylene membrane filters.
 The filter element is placed in a filter cartridge which is then fitted into a filter holder, Figure 1.
 The holder with the filter cartridge is installed in the sampling line using quick-connect fittings.

 During the test cycle, a controlled volume of gas is drawn through the filter and the particles (solid and liquid) are deposited on the filter element.
 Two filters with PM samples are shown in Figure 2.
 The filter on the left contains an engine-out PM sample (taken from upstream of a diesel particulate filter, DPF), which contains a high fraction of solid, black carbon.
 The sample on the right—taken after the DPF—contains less PM mass and is composed mainly of liquid, transparent or light-colored PM fractions.